bkd-mba-fbi/evento-portal/doc/sad.md

   deactivate app
 ```

 This flow is implemented with the help of the [@badgateway/oauth2-client](https://www.npmjs.com/package/@badgateway/oauth2-client) library in [auth.ts](../src/utils/auth.ts).
 The storing of the tokens is realized with [token-state.ts](../src/state/token-state.ts).
-Also checkout the EVENTO documentation page [OAuth 2.0 Authorization Code Flow mit Proof Key for Code Exchange (PKCE)](https://clx-evento.bitbucket.io/master_eventodoc/Api/Autorisierung/Login-OAuth-Server/#authorization-code-flow-mit-proof-key-for-code-exchange-pkce).
+See also the EVENTO documentation page [OAuth 2.0 Authorization Code Flow mit Proof Key for Code Exchange (PKCE)](https://clx-evento.bitbucket.io/master_eventodoc/Api/Autorisierung/Login-OAuth-Server/#authorization-code-flow-mit-proof-key-for-code-exchange-pkce).

 ## Switch Apps/Scopes

 The access tokens are bound to a specific [OAuth scope](https://clx-evento.bitbucket.io/master_eventodoc/Api/Autorisierung/ApplicationScopes_Intro/) that is specified when getting a token via login page or refresh token endpoint.
 Each _app_ requires a certain scope since the scope determines what the user can access.
-Due to this design by the _Evento API_, it is not possible to aquire and work with a single token for multiple scopes.
+Due to this design by the _Evento API_, it is not possible to acquire and work with a single token for multiple scopes.

 The _Evento Portal_ handles tokens & scopes as follows: